 “Working remotely has taught me a lot and opened doors.
 Overall I think Microverse was one of the best decisions I’ve made in my life.” - Trésor Bireke

 Microverse students work incredibly hard to become professional software developers and we’re so proud of all our students and the work they put in.
 From making sacrifices to be able to support themselves throughout the program, to spending thousands of hours learning, they’re committed to improving their lives.
-Our alumni have landed jobs around the world, earning an average of 3x more than what they made before — without paying Microverse anything until they’re employed.
+Our alums have landed jobs around the world, earning an average of 3x more than what they made before — without paying Microverse anything until they’re employed.

-We are delighted to highlight another one of our alumni, who landed an amazing software development job.
+We are delighted to highlight another one of our alum, who landed an amazing software development job.
 Trésor Bireke is based in Rwanda and landed a job as a Full Stack Software Developer at European based EpicCoders in August 2020.
 He shares his experience learning to code, his journey at Microverse, and how life has changed since he landed a full-time developer job.

 Trésor grew up in the Democratic Republic of the Congo before moving to Rwanda to study civil engineering in university.
 He first learned about coding from friends that were studying computer science there.
 After seeing his friends coding for quite a while, he became curious and started learning HTML and CSS as well as working on simple web pages.
 In 2019 Trésor wrote his first line of code.
 He was learning for fun and enjoying it, but shortly thereafter stopped in order to focus on his civil engineering studies.